Nadeem743894/Datacentric/docs/Guidance/ProjectOrganisation.md

     └── README.md                       <- The top-level README for analysts using this project,
                                            outlining the workflow and useful features included in the template.

+## Top level only

+    ├── code
+    │   └── ...
+    │
+    ├── data
+    │   └── ...
+    │
+    ├── docs
+    │   └── ...
+    │
+    ├── models                          <- Trained and serialized models, model predictions, or model summaries, │   └── ...                            tracked with DVC.
+    │
+    ├── docker-compose.yml              <- Docker compose file for deploying a containerised application.
+    └── README.md                       <- The top-level README for analysts using this project,
+                                           outlining the workflow and useful features included in the template.